keeratS/445team27/notebooks/jyotsna/Lab Work Documentation.md

 Drove AC bridge with 33 kHz sine waveform to mimic how system will work when we have our sensors in hand.
 Tried to collect data by simulating a bee passing through by unbalancng the circuit as described in the previous few sentences.

-Data collecting procedure as follows: [this passage is the same as my partner Keerat's, as we conducted these tests together]
+Data collecting procedure as follows: (this passage is the same as my partner Keerat's, as we conducted these tests together)

-    -Turn off power supply and waveform generator outputs.
+- Turn off power supply and waveform generator outputs.
 Wait a few seconds.
 Adjust the parallel capacitor arm to contain the desired amount of capacitors.
-    -Turn on the power supply and the waveform generator output.
+- Turn on the power supply and the waveform generator output.
-    -If bee passage should be simulated, press button to include parallel capacitor arm in circuit.
+- If bee passage should be simulated, press button to include parallel capacitor arm in circuit.
-    -Enable "measure"  on oscilloscope.
+- Enable "measure"  on oscilloscope.
-    -Wait 5 seconds to allow mean value to be calculated [this was done so we could get a steady value as the signal seemed a little jumpy, system seemed susceptible to noise]
+- Wait 5 seconds to allow mean value to be calculated (this was done so we could get a steady value as the signal seemed a little jumpy, system seemed susceptible to noise)
-    -Write down the mean amplitude measured by the oscilloscope.
+- Write down the mean amplitude measured by the oscilloscope.
-    -Repeat steps 1-4.
+- Repeat steps 1-4.
-    -Write down the "current" measured value of the amplitude measured by the oscilloscope.
+- Write down the "current" measured value of the amplitude measured by the oscilloscope.
 If the number is changing, use the number that shows up for the most time.

 Please find the data collected in this repo: the figure is named AC_data_collection_2_19_2022.png